Responsible Sourcing

 In 2011, Henkel and five other companies in the chemical industry co-founded the initiative “Together for Sustainability - Chemical Supply Chains for a Better World”(TfS).
 It is based on the principles of the United Nations Global Compact and the Responsible Care Initiative of the International Council of Chemical Associations (ICCA).
 TfS aims to harmonize increasingly complex supply chain management processes with regard to sustainability and to optimize dialog among worldwide business partners.
 Above all, synergies are to be created so that resources can be used more efficiently and with a minimum of administrative effort, not only among the member companies but also with all of our shared suppliers.

 At the heart of the audits and online assessments of the TfS initiative is the core idea: “An audit for one is an audit for all!”.
 Suppliers then only have to undergo one assessment or one audit.
 The audits are carried out by a number of selected, independent audit companies.
 For the online assessments, TfS works with EcoVadis, a sustainability performance assessment specialist.
 Performance is assessed in the areas of management, environment, health and safety, labor and human rights, and issues of ethical corporate governance.
-The TfS initiative has grown strongly in recent years and consists of more than 50 members that are internationally operating chemical companies.
+As a number of TfS members are direct suppliers of Henkel, and these suppliers also assess and audit their suppliers, we achieve sustainable impact along the value chain.

 One significant milestone in the history of the TfS initiative was the release of the Scope 3 Product Carbon Footprint (PCF) Guideline for the Chemical Industry in 2022.
 TfS members have worked with global NGOs, corporate sustainability experts, chemical industry experts, and organizations such as the World Economic Forum (WEF) and the World Business Council for Sustainable Development (WBCSD) to ensure compatibility of the TfS PCF Guidelines with global best practices for emissions accounting.
 Henkel was represented by experts in the PCF working groups.
-The new guideline consolidates existing PCF calculation approaches with regard to the specifics of the chemical industry, and enables business and industrial customers as well as consumers to establish direct comparability and an assessment of the climate impact of products in the future.
-In 2023, TfS piloted the IT platform SiGreen, which allows companies and suppliers to share upstream PCFs.
+The recently updated guideline consolidates existing PCF calculation approaches with regard to the specifics of the chemical industry, and enables business and industrial customers as well as consumers to establish direct comparability and an assessment of the climate impact of chemical products in the future.
+In 2024, the TfS initiative officially launched the PCF Exchange – a standardized data platform enabling suppliers and companies to generate and securely exchange PCF data from across their entire supply chains, creating consistency and comparability across the chemical industry.

 Responsible Sourcing together with our partners

-Henkel is additionally a member of AIM-PROGRESS, a forum of companies from the consumer goods industry.
+In addition to our work in the TfS initiative, Henkel is a member of AIM-Progress, a forum of companies from the consumer goods industry.
 The objective here is also to encourage member companies to share experiences in the area of sustainable sourcing and utilize synergies.
-The forum also focuses on holding regional supplier events to communicate and improve CSR performance within the value chain.
+The forum also focuses on holding regional supplier events to communicate and improve sustainability performance within the value chain.

 In line with our strong belief in the power of multi-stakeholder and cross-industry initiatives, we are also a founding member of the “Action for Sustainable Derivatives” (ASD).
 It brings together organizations from along the palm oil derivative supply chain to support efforts to increase transparency and promote compliance with NDPE (No Deforestation, No Peat, No Exploitation) principles, with the overall aim of positively transforming the palm oil industry.